 Walking Dead Actress Kelley Mack Dies At 33 After Battling Glioma

-SummaryKelley Mack, best known for her role in Walking Dead, passed away at 33, confirmed her sister after battling glioma, a common brain tumor.
+SummaryKelley Mack, best known for her role in Walking Dead, passed away at 33.
+Her sister confirmed the news on her social media account.
+The actress has been battling glioma, a common brain tumor.
 What is this condition?
 What are the symptoms of glioma?
 Are there various kinds?
 Read on to know the answers to them.

 Walking Dead Actress Kelley Mack Dies At 33 After Battling Glioma